-Initiative #292 is a nonpartisan measure brought by the Proponents, who are former Colorado state senators.
+Initiative #293 is a nonpartisan measure brought by the Proponents, who are former Colorado state senators.
 They bring this measure to sustain and augment local control over land use regulations and decisions.
-Initiative #292's central purpose is to empower local governance over land use.
+Initiative #293's central purpose is to empower local governance over land use.

-The Title Board heard Initiative #292 on April 17, 2024, where it found that the measure contains a single subject.
-The Title Board set Initiative #292's title as follows:
+The Title Board heard Initiative #293 on April 17, 2024, where it found that the measure contains a single subject.
+The Title Board set Initiative #293's title as follows:

-An amendment to the Colorado constitution granting local governments primary regulatory authority over public and private land within their jurisdictions, and, in connection therewith, granting a local government complete and exclusive control over zoning laws, regulations, and land use decisions within its jurisdiction including energy production; roads and bridges; and environmental regulations but excluding specified water and irrigation matters addressed by state law; providing that local laws, regulations, and decisions override any conflicting state land use law, regulation, or decision; and prohibiting the state from taking adverse action against a local government for its land use decisions or withholding any state required approval.
+An amendment to the Colorado constitution granting local governments primary regulatory authority over public and private land within their jurisdictions, and, in connection therewith, granting a local government complete and exclusive control over zoning laws, regulations, and land use decisions within its jurisdiction, including energy production, roads and bridges, and environmental regulations but excluding any state statute, regulation, or decision that implements federal law or regulation and specified water and irrigation matters addressed by state law; providing that local laws, regulations, and decisions override any unexcluded conflicting state statute, regulation, or decision; and prohibiting the state from taking adverse action against a local government for its land use decisions or withholding any state required approval.